draxil/whoisoncall/Readme.md

 2. Assumes every day *someone* needs to be on call.

 I may amend for the above so it would work with a personal calendar (am I on call?), or a team that only has limited windows of responsibility.
 If you somehow are reading this and care about these things..
 Please pop me an issue!

+This refers to pager duty, but really any http available ics file which only has one event per day with a useful summary would work.